moews/smurves/README.md

 Smurves is a tool for random smooth curve generation with a left-hand convergence point that allows for several constraints to be put on the generation process.
 If offers a more constrainable alternative to using, for example, Gaussian processes for that purpose.
 The approach is based on Newtonian [projectile motion](https://en.wikipedia.org/wiki/Projectile_motion) and takes its inspiration from Brandon Sanderson's book series [The Stormlight Archive](https://brandonsanderson.com/books/the-stormlight-archive/) and the books' magic system called "surgebinding".
 Specifically, the part that Sanderson calls a "basic lashing" deals with the change of direction and magnitude of gravity for an object.

-With that idea in mind, Smurves generates smooth curves by randomly sampling the gravitational force, as well as both points and number of changes in gravity direction, for one projectile per curve path and with velocity and angle being retained through gravitational direction switches.
+With that idea in mind, Smurves generates smooth curves by randomly sampling the gravitational force, as well as both points and number of changes in gravity direction, for one projectile per curve path and with velocity and angle being retained after gravitational direction switches.
+In essence, you can imagine the code's inner workings as firing a bullet at zero angle, and at random points gravity gets turned upside down.

 ### Installation

-Scadda can be installed via [PyPI](https://pypi.org), with a single command in the terminal:
+Smurves can be installed via [PyPI](https://pypi.org), with a single command in the terminal:

 ```
-pip install scadda
+pip install smurves
 ```

-Alternatively, the file `scadda.py` can be downloaded from the folder `scadda` in this repository and used locally by placing the file into the working directory for a given project.
+Alternatively, the file `scadda.py` can be downloaded from the folder `smurves` in this repository and used locally by placing the file into the working directory for a given project.
 An installation via the terminal is, however, highly recommended, as the installation process will check for the package requirements and automatically update or install any missing dependencies, thus sparing the user the effort of troubleshooting and installing them themselves.

 ### Quickstart guide